Frequently Asked Questions

 We regularly receive questions regarding the reading level of some of our literature selections.
 This question highlights our unique approach to concept-based curriculum development.
 There are a number of reasons that we have chosen to include books like If You Give A Pig A Pancake (Age 6-8) as a part of our curriculum.

-The books that we include in our curriculum are used in the lessons to help reinforce the concepts and skills being taught in the units.
-For example, If You Give a Pig a Pancake, is used in the 6-8 curriculum to help students understand and apply the economic concept of goods and services.
-We know that most gifted six year-olds are reading books beyond this level, however, picture books can be a great way to reinforce concepts.
-Because the value of the books are in the concepts that they help to reinforce, it is not essential that every book be on target with your child’s reading level.
+The books that we include in our curriculum are used to help reinforce the concepts and skills covered in the units.
+For example, If You Give a Pig a Pancake is used in the 6-8 curriculum to help students understand and apply the economic concept of goods and services.
+We know that most gifted 6 year olds are reading books beyond this level; however, picture books can be a great way to reinforce concepts.
+In these cases, it is not essential that every book be on target with your child's reading level.